Parameter initial estimates and associated methods

-The user can modify all the initial values of the standard deviation of the random effects.
+The user can modify all the initial values of the standard deviations of the random effects.
 The default value is set to 1.
-Each parameter has its initial value for the corresponding random effect.
-We recommend to keep these values high in order SAEM to have the possibility to explore the domain.
+We recommend to keep these values high in order for SAEM to have the possibility to explore the domain.

 Initialization of the “Residual error parameters”